- Studying Law at Yale

 Jo Watson Hackl ’88

 I am a corporate and securities lawyer at Wyche, PA., a 31-person law firm located on the banks of the Reedy River in Greenville, SC.
 I chose my law firm because of my experience at YLS.
 During law school I was fortunate to work on the Notes Topics Committee of The Yale Law Journal and in other volunteer projects with brilliant, interesting, dedicated, generous and witty fellow students.
 When I began to consider law firms, my goal was to replicate that peer experience as much as possible.
 I believe that I have succeeded.
 My firm offers a wonderful combination of complex and interesting work, an ideal setting, and truly brilliant, interesting, dedicated, generous and witty colleagues.

 Two other things convinced me to join my firm.
 First were the values demonstrated by attorneys in the firm.
 We have a tradition of hiring with a view toward the long term, bringing aboard only attorneys we believe are capable of being admitted to membership.
 Our firm also values service to the community and has a long tradition of community leadership.
 In addition, during my interviews, I was impressed with the understatement demonstrated by my now-colleagues.
 One senior lawyer, also a Yalie, drove me around during my interview in his 10-year-old car.
 During my clerkship, another Yalie, also a senior lawyer with the firm, tooled me around town in his 1970’s wood-sided station wagon.
 During this time, I was considering other firms where luxury cars were standard issue among partners.
 I found it refreshing to be in a firm where attorneys did not feel the need to show off.
 I should note that lawyers in our firm do have our share of nice cars, but I enjoy practicing in a place where people feel comfortable putting their money quietly to work in our community, rather than in expensive cars.

 The second consideration was the location.
 I wanted to spend my days in an office near a waterfall, not overlooking a parking garage.
-For twenty-nine years now, my office has been on the banks of the Reedy River.
+For 29 years now, my office has been on the banks of the Reedy River.